 Check which terminals you land at and take off from.

-There are 4 terminals in the Manila Airport on 4 different sides of the runways.
+There are 4 terminals in the Manila Airport on 4 different sides of the runway.
 Cebu Pacific (both international and domestic) operates from T3.
 Air Asia domestic flights operate from T4.
 Most international flights operate from T2.
 When booking separate flights take the transfer time into consideration.

 Allow a lot of time if you need to change terminals.

 There is a heavy traffic on all the roads to and around the airport.
-Terminal 3 to terminal 2 will take about 1 -1,5 hours. (max 250 Peso for a taxi).
+Terminal 3 to terminal 2 will take about 1 -1,5 hours. (max 250 Peso for a cab).
 Terminal 4 to terminal 3 0,5 to 1 hour (70 to 120 Peso for a cab).
 If you use a cab ask the driver to turn the meter on right after you get into the car.

 Check in on-line.

 Security staff will want to see your boarding or booking pass before they let you to the check-in area.
 It’s enough to have a PDF or even a picture in your phone.
 Do not panic if you do not have it, you will still get through but it will take a bit more time.
 On-line check-in has additional benefit: a bag drop-off counter may be open and usually there are only 2-3 people or none.
 You may avoid a lot of lining-up time.